 - tel: 01332 292262

 - email: email@example.com

 The RNIB also have a national helpline that is available Monday to Friday, 8.45 am to 5.30pm on tel: 0303 123 9999.
 Their advisors can help with all sorts of issues around sight impairments.

-NHS Choices has practical advice and details of other national charities that can offer support including the Royal Institute for the Blind and the Macular Society.
+The NHS website has practical advice and details of other national charities that can offer support including the Royal Institute for the Blind and the Macular Society.

-North Derbyshire Voluntary Action have a directory of local community groups aimed at people with visual impairments and their carers.
+North Derbyshire Voluntary Action have a directory of local community groups, where you can search for groups aimed at people with visual impairments and their carers.

 Practical help for the person you care for

 As a carer of someone with sight impairments one of your biggest challenges maybe helping the person you care for to maintain their independence.
 One thing you may need to do a lot is guide someone while you are out.